-Once you have your meal plan done, you can make changes to each day’s meals.
-Within the plan, you can substitute and delete those options you don’t like and check each one out before adding it to that day’s meal.
+Once you have your meal plan, you can make changes to each day’s meals.
+Within the plan, you can substitute and delete those options you don’t like and check them before adding them to that day’s meal.
 You can even swap breakfasts and dinners, which is good since I’m not a big breakfast food person.

 Foods I Sampled

-It took some time to order the meals I wanted since I had to order plans and then delete all the meal options every day.
+It took some time to order the meals I wanted since I had to order plans and then delete all the meal options daily.
 There was a lot of clicking, but I finally chose what I wanted to take on my next backpacking trip.

 - Mac & Cheese

 - Wheat Porridge

 The meals arrived packaged and ready to go.
 I appreciated that the spices and condiments were all in their own separate packaging by day.
 I often keep a day’s food in a large gallon Ziploc bag, which appealed to my OCD food organization tendencies.

 After I received my meals, RightOnTrek and I went for an icy 2-day backpacking trip.
 They did not offer many snacks I eat, so I ended up ordering only breakfasts and dinners.